nickfloop/floopcli/docs/source/intro/hello.rst

 .. tabs::

-    .. tab:: ARM Devices
+    .. tab:: ARM Cores

-        This is the option for using floop with real devices.
+        This is the option for using floop with real cores.

-        You can use one or more ARM devices running a Linux-based operating system with `kernel version 3.10+ <https://docs.docker.com/engine/faq/#how-far-do-docker-containers-scale>`_.
+        You can use one or more ARM cores running a Linux-based operating system with `kernel version 3.10+ <https://docs.docker.com/engine/faq/#how-far-do-docker-containers-scale>`_.
 For example, `Orange Pi Zero <http://www.orangepi.org/orangepizero/>`_ running `Armbian <https://www.armbian.com/orange-pi-zero/>`_ mainline kernel.
-            If you use target hardware, please make sure the operating system on each device follows the :ref:`intro-os`.
+            If you use target hardware, please make sure the operating system on each core follows the :ref:`intro-os`.

     .. tab:: Docker Machines

-        This is the option for testing or evaluating floop before you use it with real devices.
+        This is the option for testing or evaluating floop before you use it with real cores.

         You can use one or more Docker Machines running on your host.
 To see how to do this, check the `Docker Machine Tutorial <https://docs.docker.com/machine/get-started/>`_ for how to run local Docker Machines using Virtualbox.
 Once you install Docker Machine and local machine dependencies, you can typically start a new machine as follows: